jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo3.html img1="/my-story/pictures/2a/8-1.jpg" img2="/my-story/pictures/2a/8-2.jpg" img3="/my-story/pictures/2a/16.jpg" caption="I attended Terrible Hack 2, my first hackathon, and I was intrigued by the projects created.
 My friend and I didn't make anything too spectacular, but I was motivated to learn and create things on my own.
 At the time I didn't know a lot of the people presenting.
 I would eventually meet some of them at the Velocity Residence in Spring 2016." %}

-{% include photo.html img="/my-story/pictures/2a/9-1.jpg" size="40%" caption="I was part of the first ever Model UN in Waterloo called UWaterloo Model G20 as a assistant director of the committee." %}
+{% include photo.html img="/my-story/pictures/2a/9-1.jpg" size="50%" caption="I was part of the first ever Model UN in Waterloo called UWaterloo Model G20 as a assistant director of the committee." %}

 I planned to switch into Computer Science (The switch would take almost a year since I needed CS 116 and CS 136 and meet certain mark requirements) I met with advisors, and embarked on a long journey to transfer faculties and programs.
-At the time I was unsure of switching, and I needed to decide between staying in chemistry, and going to CS.
-I decided to switch programs in the end.
+At the time I was unsure of the decision to switch.
+I was unsure if it would be better in the end.
+After some thought I decided to switch programs.

 ## Winter 2016 (Work Term 1)